timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-4.md

 ## Halls of Sacred Scrolls

 The Halls of Sacred Scrolls comprise a temple of Diirinka carved into a stalagmite in Northfurrow District.
 Here, the derro Council of Savants meets and plots, living in luxurious quarters and hiding such opulence from their fellow derro.
 All areas of the Halls of Sacred Scrolls except the central worship chamber are forbidden to derro who aren't savants.
 Duergar don't enter this place, whose main doors are false and carved into the rock.
-The savants enter and leave using spells such as <fetch-data type="spell">dimension door</fetch-data> and <fetch-data type="spell">passwall</fetch-data>, while lesser derro access the worship chamber through secret tunnels from the West Cleft.
+The savants enter and leave using spells such as <wc-fetch type="spell">dimension door</wc-fetch> and <wc-fetch type="spell">passwall</wc-fetch>, while lesser derro access the worship chamber through secret tunnels from the West Cleft.

 ## Cairngorm Cavern